- A program where you earn academic credit by working at a job

 Talk to a specialist

-to learn requirements for internships in your program: see intern specialists.
+Learn requirements for internships in your program: see a Career Services specialist.

 Find job sites

 that offer experience related to your career goals.
 See how to find sites.

 complete assignments, seminars, and check-ins.
 See more on grading.

 See more about how to get started »